This Butternut Squash Bisque with Maple Cream is a deliciously rich & creamy soup that’s perfect for chilly days.

 - Gewürztraminer and Riesling are great pairings for the delicate spices in this soup.

-If you loved this Butternut Squash Bisque recipe I would appreciate it so much if you would give it a star review!
+If you loved this butternut squash bisque I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - Quinoa Soup